Ida May Fuller of Ludlow, Vt., received the first Social Security check on Jan. 31, 1940.

 “The Taxing Power, My Dear”

-As soon as the Social Security Act was passed, conservatives in Congress began to attack it as unconstitutional.
+As soon as the Social Security Act passed, conservatives in Congress began to attack it as unconstitutional.
 Frances Perkins had made sure it would withstand judicial scrutiny.
 Months before Roosevelt signed the Social Security Act on Aug.
 14, 1935, she had consulted with Supreme Court Justice Harlan Stone, a native of Chesterfield, N.H.

 Kirstin Downey describes what happened in her biography of Perkins: